marketingmakers/sklikgtmtemplate/README.md

 # Šablona pro Sklik retargeting a konverze do Google Tag Manager

+Short description in English: This template is dedicated to PPC platform Sklik from Seznam.cz that is popular mainly in the Czech republic.
+By this template you are able to send both retargeting and conversion data.
+Other description follows in Czech language.

 Umí kompletní strukturu tagů od Sklik, konkrétně dokáže nastavit kompletně tyto tagy:

 ``` HTML